Making books accessible

 Where are we heading?

-We want to respond to the increasing demand for books and this asks for a strong organisation to guarantee continuity and growth.
+We want to respond to the increasing demand for books.
+This asks for a strong organisation to guarantee continuity and growth.
 The Read to Grow foundation aims to be an excellent example in development cooperation.
-Cooperation and quality are important core values.
+Cooperation and quality are core values.

-We want to achieve this by involving generous major donors who think reading is important and want to grant this also to an unknown other.
+.... and this will increase to 90 eurocent per sent book in 2027 We want to achieve this by involving generous major donors who think reading is important and are willing to grant this also to an unknown.
 But also small donors can make a difference.
 We are happy with each and every donor.
-Donors are welcome for a presentation and tour at our logistic centre (Gemertse weg 12A in Boekel, The Netherlands).
-Of course by appointment only.
-Please contact Robert Romme (tel.
-0031 492 34721 or chairman@readtogrow.eu).

 Frequently Asked Questions

 We support UNESCO’s adage: “We have to make sure that books are accessible to everybody everywhere”.
-So in general, we send books to every place they are needed, for example: schools, orphanages, youth prisons, libraries and hospitals.
+So in general, we send books to every place where they are needed: schools, orphanages, youth prisons, libraries and hospitals.

 We accept English, French, Spanish and Portuguese books.

-Initially we have been sending English and French books.
+Initially we only sent English and French books.

-But since 2022 we have been collecting Spanish and Portuguese books too.
+However, since 2022 we have been sending Spanish and Portuguese books too.

-- Currently, it costs 70 Eurocents to ship one book to a developing country.
-This price would be much higher if we were to send new books, which would have to be purchased.
+• Currently, shipping one book to a developing country costs 70 eurocents.
+This price would be much higher if we were to send new books.

-- Every year, many books are thrown away or stay untouched in a bookshelf.
-By collecting these books, we do our part in recycling and add to a better environment.
+• Every year, many books are thrown away or stay untouched in a bookshelf.
+By collecting these books, we do our part in recycling and adding to a better environment.

-- All books collected are sorted according to a strict procedure.
-This way, the books we send to projects are of excellent or almost new condition, and therefore have almost the same quality as a new book.
+• All books collected are sorted according to a strict procedure.
+This way, the books we send to projects are of excellent or almost new condition, and therefore have almost the same quality as new books.

 Political, violent and sexually oriented books are also removed.
 Fortunately, we do not receive these kinds of books too often.

-Naturally, we do not just throw them out.
 These books are donated to a company, which processes them into recycled paper.
-And that is good for our environment.